Thomas Knyvett, 5th Baron Berners

-Biography
+Early Years

 Thomas Knyvett (III) was born in the early summer of 1596 and soon baptized on 10 June.
 Thomas was born to his father Sir Thomas Knyvett (II), who served as a Member of Parliament for Norfolk in 1593, and his mother Elizabeth, daughter and coheir of Nathaniel Bacon of Stiffkey.
 Sir Thomas II died in September 1605, leaving the nine year old Thomas III as sole heir to his grandfather Sir Thomas Knyvett I's estate.
 Elizabeth's father, Nathaniel Bacon, also had no surviving sons, making Elizabeth coheir to her father's estate, along with the young Thomas III.

 Thomas III matriculated to Emmanuel College, Cambridge as a Fellow-Commoner in November 1612, where he received his B.A. two years later in 1614.
 Thomas came into most of his property four year later at the death of his grandfather Sir Thomas I in February 1618, and the younger Thomas spent nearly a decade in various lawsuits over his inheritance.
 After leaving Cambridge, Thomas worked as a lawyer in Norfolk and London, while maintaining his various estates.
 He inherited and kept an extensive library, which several antiquarians utilized over the years, including William Le Neve and John Spelman.